Augustine Kyazze

 Brigadier Augustine Kamyuka Kyazze, is a Ugandan military officer in the Uganda People's Defence Forces (UPDF).
 He currently serves as the Deputy Chief of Logistics and Engineering in the UPDF, responsible for Engineering.
 In the past, he has served as Commander of the Armoured Component for AMISOM.

-Background
+Early life

 He was born in 1961 in Mpigi District, in Uganda's Central Region.

 Military education

 Augustine Kyazze joined the Uganda military in 1987.
 In 1997, he was commissioned.
 His military training included the following courses, among others: 1.
 A Cadet Officer Course 2.
 A Course in Tank Platoon Commanders 3.
 A Course in Armoured Command and Tactics 4.
 A Tank Battalion Commander’s Course and 5.
 A Senior Command and Staff College Course.